 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Evaluation of the oral cavity, including the soft tissues, is part of my exam when patients are in the office for a checkup,” he says.
-“There are very few downsides to more frequent screening.”
+“Evaluation of the oral cavity, including the soft tissues, is part of my exam when patients are in the office for a checkup,” says Todd Coy, DMD, Director of Cleveland Clinic’s Department of Dentistry.

-“A screening exam should include an extra-oral exam of the head and neck as well as an intra-oral exam of the lips, cheeks, tongue, palate, floor of mouth and gum tissues,” Dr. Coy says.
+“A screening exam should include an extra-oral exam of the head and neck, as well as an intra-oral exam of the lips, cheeks, tongue, palate, floor of mouth and gum tissues,” Dr. Coy says.

-Common signs and symptoms of oral cancer include:
+Other common signs and symptoms of oral cancer include:

 Difficulty chewing, swallowing or speaking as well as any pain, numbness or change in your bite should also prompt a visit with your dentist or a physician right away.

 Don’t wait for a symptom to become painful, Dr. Coy says.